Haydnj94/Gnod-Project/README.md

 # 🎧 Mood-Based Music Recommender: Discover Your Vibe!

 This project is a Python-based music recommendation system designed to suggest songs based on your current **mood** and preferences.
-By leveraging data analysis, machine learning techniques, and (potentially) the **Spotify Web API**, this recommender aims to provide personalized and enjoyable listening experiences.
+By leveraging data analysis, machine learning techniques, and the **Spotify Web API**, this recommender aims to provide personalized and enjoyable listening experiences.

 ---